 Journal Article – Things We Do for No Reason – Ordering Streptococcus pneumoniae Urinary Antigen in Patients with Community-Acquired Pneumonia

 Published in Open Forum Infectious Diseases on Feb.
 8, 2024, “Things We Do for No Reason – Ordering Streptococcus pneumoniae Urinary Antigen in Patients with Community-Acquired Pneumonia” advocates for critical reappraisal of the often-utilized Streptococcus pneumoniae urinary antigen testing (PUAT) in the context of community-acquired pneumonia.
-The team discontinued PUAT at a tele-stewardship hospital, documented this change’s impact, and provided a review of the literature and their rationale.
+The team discontinued PUAT at a tele-antimicrobial stewardship hospital, documented this change’s impact, and provided a review of the literature and their rationale.

 This collaborative effort is authored by Matt Davis, PharmD, Director of Infectious Diseases Pharmacy Services for ID Connect; Erin McCreary, PharmD, BCIDP, Director of Infectious Diseases Improvement and Clinical Research Innovation for UPMC; and Alex Trzebucki, M.D., Associate Medical Director of Clinical Operations and Quality for ID Connect.